 What is a Back End Developer?

 Back end developers deal with the parts of a website that users don't interact with directly or see.
 Their work is much more behind the scenes.
+They mainly create pathways to deliver information to users.
+It's mainly about servers and database.

-Some of the most commonly used languages for back end work are PHP, Ruby, and Python.
-If you know these languages you can create algorithms to manipulate data delivered from the front end side of the site.
+Some of the most commonly used languages for back-end work are PHP, Ruby, and Python.
+If you know these languages you can create algorithms to manipulate data delivered from the front-end side of the site.

-Back end developers work with front end developers to make their projects work.
+Back-end developers work with front-end developers to make their projects work.
 One thing to note in job listings is that they will often not directly mention back end development as a required skill – instead the company might be looking for a Python developer, a PHP developer, and so on.

-Skills You Need for Back End Development
+Skills Needed for Back-End Development

-- Know and understand the basics of data structure and algorithms
+- Know and understand the basics of data structure and algorithms on the language you choose to learn.

 - Practice and start creating projects.
 Then you can show off those projects to your future employers.

-Responsibilities of a Backend Developer
+Responsibilities of a Back-End Developer

 - Database creation and management.